The Loch Lomond distillery is a bit of an odd one out, because at the start of the

 taste: The taste is very oily as well.
 Perfumy.
 Just too smooth - it's gone before you know it.

 Score: 44 points - this wanders into Drumguish 3yo territory.
+I actually prefer some older blends.

 Perhaps only great distilleries like Lagavulin can produce something that's enjoyable at such a young age.